alacritty/alacritty/README.md

   on another machine which is connected to Alacritty via SSH, this issue disappears.
 Actual throughput and rendering performance are still better in Alacritty.
-- _Is wayland supported?_ Not yet.
-Alacritty is currently on a fork of glutin that needs some updates to work with Wayland.
-To stop glutin from detecting Wayland (e.g. for use on XWayland) launch Alacritty like this:
+- _Is wayland supported?_ Sort of, but not everything works.
+To prefer X11 over Wayland (e.g. for use on XWayland) launch Alacritty like this:
   `env WAYLAND_DISPLAY= alacritty`
 - _When will Windows support be available?_ When someone has time to work on it.